-See page 161 for information about help with work and benefits.
+See page 161 for information about help with work and benefits, including Employers For Childcare's family benefits advice service.

 Most mothers go back to work at some point.
 About half do so before their children start school.
 It may help to talk to other working mothers, but the most important thing is to decide what is right for you and your family.
 You will need to consider all these issues: